Got a question not found here? Ask away!

 Q: DO I HAVE TO WAIT TO HAVE A COMPLETE PRODUCTION CREW BEFORE I SIGN UP?

 A: No. You do not have to have it all together to sign up.
 In fact, many teams come together at the last moment.
 Most teams have people who wear many hats, some even do solo films.
+An often-reported miracle is how much needed talent or material appears when needed, in response to prayer.

 Q: HOW DO I FIND CREW MEMBERS?
 (HOW DO I FIND A TEAM TO WORK WITH?)